 Bournemouth and Watford are the two more seasoned Premier League teams, yet they are the most likely to be pulled into this relegation dogfight.
 The Cherries have, so far, only managed to bring a left back in to compete with Charlie Daniels, while the Hornets’ main bit of business has been out of favour Barcelona winger, Gerard Deulofeu.

 Eddie Howe’s team are priced at an outside 9/2 with Betfair, while Javi Gracia’s Watford are currently lower at 9/5.

 Cardiff might ease into the season with three ‘easier’ games against Bournemouth, Newcastle and Huddersfield, but their three after could spell trouble for the South Wales club.

 Arsenal, Chelsea and Manchester City stand in their way back to back, which could quite easily cause a downturn of momentum and a shortage of confidence.
 Last season, when Warnock’s side ran into a bit of trouble, the mood on the pitch quickly soured.
 Cardiff conceded four defeats in a row to opposition that they should not have been losing to.
 It showed just how quickly Cardiff can self implode.

-Warnock might be a seasoned veteran throughout the English football pyramid, but with the Premier League now being so competitive down the bottom end of the table, his Cardiff side are going to struggle to match their sheer quality.
+Warnock might be a seasoned veteran throughout the English soccer pyramid, but with the Premier League now being so competitive down the bottom end of the table, his Cardiff side are going to struggle to match their sheer quality.
 From day one, it is going to be an uphill struggle.

 The Cardiff boss might be an outsider to leave his post, as Coral offer odds of 1/8, but management upstairs would rather sack a manager who fails to inspire his players at Christmas, rather than waiting until it’s too late and the damage is done.